netscaler/netscaler-helm-charts/citrix-cloud-native/charts/citrix-adc-istio-egress-gateway/README.md

 ```

-## <a name="citrix-adc-cpx-license-provisioning">**Citrix ADC CPX License Provisioning**</a>
+## <a name="citrix-adc-cpx-license-provisioning">**NetScaler CPX License Provisioning**</a>
-By default, CPX runs with 20 Mbps bandwidth called as [CPX Express](https://www.citrix.com/en-in/products/citrix-adc/cpx-express.html) however for better performance and production deployment customer needs licensed CPX instances.
-[Citrix ADM](https://www.citrix.com/en-in/products/citrix-application-delivery-management/) is used to check out licenses for Citrix ADC CPX.
+By default, CPX runs with 20 Mbps bandwidth called as [CPX Express](https://www.netscaler.com/platform/cpx-containerter performance and production deployment customer needs licensed CPX instances.
+[NetScaler ADM](https://docs.netscaler.com/en-us/citrix-application-delivery-management-service/ce/ce/) is used to check out licenses for NetScaler CPX.

 **Bandwidth based licensing**
-For provisioning licensing on Citrix ADC CPX, it is mandatory to provide License Server information to CPX.
+For provisioning licensing on NetScaler CPX, it is mandatory to provide License Server information to CPX.
 This can be done by setting **ADMSettings.licenseServerIP** as License Server IP.
 In addition to this, **ADMSettings.bandWidthLicense** needs to be set true and desired bandwidth capacity in Mbps should be set **ADMSettings.bandWidth**.
 For example, to set 2Gbps as bandwidth capacity, below command can be used.

-    helm repo add citrix https://citrix.github.io/citrix-helm-charts/
+    helm repo add netscaler https://netscaler.github.io/netscaler-helm-charts/

-    helm install citrix-adc-istio-egress-gateway citrix/citrix-cloud-native --namespace citrix-system --set iaEgress.enabled=true --set iaEgress.egressGateway.EULA=YES --set iaEgress.ADMSettings.licenseServerIP=<Licenseserver_IP>,iaEgress.ADMSettings.bandWidthLicense=True --set iaEgress.ADMSettings.bandWidth=2000 --set citrixCPX=true
+    helm install citrix-adc-istio-egress-gateway netscaler/citrix-cloud-native --namespace netscaler-system --set iaEgress.enabled=true --set iaEgress.egressGateway.EULA=YES --set iaEgress.ADMSettings.licenseServerIP=<Licenseserver_IP>,iaEgress.ADMSettings.bandWidthLicense=True --set iaEgress.ADMSettings.bandWidth=2000 --set citrixCPX=true

 ## <a name="configuration-for-servicegraph">**Configure ServiceGraph**</a>
-   Citrix ADM Service graph is an observability tool that allows user to analyse service to service communication.
-The service graph is generated by ADM post collection of transactional data from registered Citrix ADC instances.
-More details about it can be found [here](https://docs.citrix.com/en-us/citrix-application-delivery-management-service/application-analytics-and-management/service-graph.html).
+   NetScaler ADM Service graph is an observability tool that allows user to analyse service to service communication.
+The service graph is generated by ADM post collection of transactional data from registered NetScaler instances.
+More details about it can be found [here](https://docs.netscaler.com/en-us/citrix-application-delivery-management-service/application-analytics-and-management/service-graph.htmltml).
-   Citrix ADC needs to be provided with ADM details for registration and data export.
-This section lists the steps needed to deploy Citrix ADC and register it with ADM.
+   NetScaler needs to be provided with ADM details for registration and data export.
+This section lists the steps needed to deploy NetScaler and register it with ADM.

-**Deploy Citrix ADC CPX as egress gateway**
+**Deploy NetScaler CPX as egress gateway**
-   1. Create secret using Citrix ADM Agent credentials, which will be used by Citrix ADC CPX to communicate with Citrix ADM Agent:
+   1. Create secret using NetScaler ADM Agent credentials, which will be used by NetScaler CPX to communicate with NetScaler ADM Agent:

 	kubectl create secret generic admlogin --from-literal=username=<adm-agent-username> --from-literal=password=<adm-agent-password>

-   2. Deploy Citrix ADC CPX as egress gateway using helm command with `ADM` details:
+   2. Deploy NetScaler CPX as egress gateway using helm command with `ADM` details:

-	helm install citrix-adc-istio-egress-gateway citrix/citrix-cloud-native --namespace citrix-system --set iaEgress.enabled=true --set iaEgress.egressGateway.EULA=true --set iaEgress.citrixCPX=true --set iaEgress.ADMSettings.ADMIP=<ADM-Agent-IP>
+	helm install citrix-adc-istio-egress-gateway netscaler/citrix-cloud-native --namespace netscaler-system --set iaEgress.enabled=true --set iaEgress.egressGateway.EULA=true --set iaEgress.citrixCPX=true --set iaEgress.ADMSettings.ADMIP=<ADM-Agent-IP>

 > **Note:**
-> If container agent is being used here for Citrix ADM, specify `serviceIP` of container agent in the `iaEgress.ADMSettings.ADMIP` parameter.
+> If container agent is being used here for NetScaler ADM, specify `serviceIP` of container agent in the `iaEgress.ADMSettings.ADMIP` parameter.

-**Deploy Citrix ADC VPX/MPX as egress gateway**
+**Deploy NetScaler VPX/MPX as egress gateway**

-   Deploy Citrix ADC VPX/MPX as egress gateway using the following helm command and set analytics settings on Citrix ADC VPX/MPX for sending transaction metrics to Citrix ADM
+   Deploy NetScaler VPX/MPX as egress gateway using the following helm command and set analytics settings on NetScaler VPX/MPX for sending transaction metrics to NetScaler ADM

-	helm install citrix-adc-istio-egress-gateway citrix/citrix-cloud-native --namespace citrix-system --set iaEgress.enabled=true,iaEgress.egressGateway.EULA=YES,iaEgress.egressGateway.netscalerUrl=https://<nsip>[:port],iaEgress.egressGateway.vserverIP=<IPv4 Address> --set iaEgress.secretName=nsloginegress
+	helm install citrix-adc-istio-egress-gateway netscaler/citrix-cloud-native --namespace netscaler-system --set iaEgress.enabled=true,iaEgress.egressGateway.EULA=YES,iaEgress.egressGateway.netscalerUrl=https://<nsip>[:port],iaEgress.egressGateway.vserverIP=<IPv4 Address> --set iaEgress.secretName=nsloginegress

-   Add the following configurations in Citrix ADC VPX/MPX
+   Add the following configurations in NetScaler VPX/MPX

         en ns mode ulfd